 Enhance the quality, availability, and integrity of your data – and improve your workflow – by enabling cross-organizational collaboration

-A suite of applications that allow you to model, group and search your data and enhance your workflow.
+Our Reference Data Management solution provides a suite of software applications that allow you to model, group, and search your reference data.

-Includes: Modeler, Code Group Manager, and Code Explorer
+Includes: Language Engine®, Modeler, Code Group Manager, and Code Explorer

-Language Engine®: Our terminology management software complements and seamlessly integrates into your existing enterprise data warehouse or MDM platform, allowing the distribution of data to critical downstream systems.
+The Language Engine, our terminology management software, complements and seamlessly integrates into your existing enterprise data warehouse or Master Data Management platform, allowing the distribution of data to critical downstream systems.
 It supports consolidated, high quality, consistent and sharable data, thus increasing the quality of analytics and enabling interoperability.